 This platform would also allow physicians and scientists to more precisely dial in the immune response to provide the best protection against a disease.
 They provided the example of SARS-CoV-2, the novel coronavirus that causes COVID-19, as an example where being able to fine-tune the immune response and delivering the vaccine directly to the most affected tissues could be beneficial.

 “We don’t know yet which antigens will be most maximally protective against COVID-19,” said Collier.
 “This would let us very precisely target and produce antibodies and T cells that will provide the most protection.”

-The researchers said that the intranasal platform and the similar sublingual platform, which involves spraying the vaccine under the tongue, have a lot of potential.
+The researchers said that the intranasal platform and the similar sublingual platform, which involves spraying the vaccine under the tongue, have a lot of potentials.
 “Not only are these routes needle-free, making it easier and more comfortable for people to access, but they can also elicit an immune response in the lungs or mucosal tissues directly,” Chong said.
 “Many infections occur through the oral and respiratory routes, including COVID-19, so being able to trigger that immune response in the right area of the body is very helpful, and could make a vaccine more protective.”